 Can You Grow Saffron in California?

 Yes, you can.
-When we want to grow saffron in an area, we should consider some important local features, and California is suitable for planting saffron because it is good at most of them.
+When we want to grow saffron in an area, we should consider some important local features, and California is suitable for planting saffron because it is good for most of them.
 Some of the most important requirements for planting saffron are as follows:

 - Locating between USDA zones 6 to 9